sah0017/hw-associations-reviews/README.md

 # 1. Set up for SSO using OmniAuth for "Login with GitHub"

+Before we begin, you need to deploy your Rotten Potatoes app to heroku so it will have an application URL.
+You will need this URL in a future step.

 First we'll add a simple model to represent a moviegoer and allow sign-in via SSO, so that reviews can be linked to moviegoers as well as movies.
 We